Twigums/kyudo_tracker/README.md

 - end set: saves the current markers into a text file and hides the shown markers
 - show all: shows all markers (hits) from all sets
 - hide all: hides all markers (hits) from all sets

+Python script:

+- currently, I only have a script to show where the arrows landed in relation to the mato using `matplotlib`
+- further analysis can be done with this data (the mean distance from the center, hit rate, or advanced diagnoses of shooting form/position, etc.; these need to be consulted with other kyudo archers)